 These internet-connected devices are not just the Amazon Alexa speakers you have in your kitchen to remind you of when your dishwashing soap will be delivered.
-These devices are being adopted by industries and sectors of all kinds:
+These Internet of Things devices are being adopted by industries and sectors of all kinds:

 - Industrial machinery: manufacturing automation such as robotics and machine-driven production

 - Connected markets: real-time information relating to marketplace information